Layers are the building blocks for creating designs in Vectornator. Any Path, Shape, or Group is stored within Layers.

 Export single layer

-With Vectornator X, you can export one single layer with a tap without leaving your canvas or having to copy-paste your objects into a new document.
+You can export one single layer with a tap without leaving your canvas or having to copy-paste your objects into a new document.
 You can export your single layer as .jpg, .png, .svg, and .pdf.

 Tap the icon to duplicate this layer immediately above the original one.
 This is a great option to consider for new changes without affecting the original.